gildahl/Background-Game-Profile-Switcher/Readme.txt

 ============
 To install BGPS, extract the distribution zip file to a folder on your Windows computer that has read/write access.
 The folder can be called whatever you want.
 When you run the executable (BGPS.exe), you will see a joystick icon in the Windows tray indicating normal background mode is active.
 Right clicking on this icon will show a menu of options.
 When running for the first time you will want to choose the "Settings..." option to configure the application.

+Log
+===
+See the log.txt file in the \log subfolder if needed for troubleshooting.
+This log is overwritten at the start of every run.
+A beep will be sounded if an error is written to the file.
+When reporting any issues with BGPS, be sure to include the last log with your description of the problem.

 User Preferences: Tooltips
 ==========================
 In addition to this documentation file, the Settings screen implements tooltips on all controls to explain their operation.
 If you no longer need the tooltips, you can turn them off by unchecking the "Show Tooltips" checkbox.